 When we were making our decision whether to fully vaccinate, delay, or choose none of the recommended childhood vaccines for our first daughter we were fresh off of my cancer diagnosis and overwhelmed with yet more medical choices.

 But because we chose to treat my cancer with alternative methods– primarily optimal plant-based nutrition, supplementation, and proper detoxification we saw first hand how the body behaves differently when it is treated properly and given the resources it needs.
-Mine literally HEALED itself over the course of 6 months without any chemotherapy, radiation, or other drugs.
+In my situation- my body HEALED from NLP Hodgkin’s lymphoma over the course of six months without any chemotherapy, radiation, or other drugs.

 You can’t unlearn this kind of thing.
 You can’t un-experience the beauty and innate healing capability of the body when you go through reversing cancer without all of their drugs and procedures.
 Procedures they said you would need to do or you would eventually die.

 How after all of that could I easily believe that “the need for my child to have vaccines or else” is somehow different?

 The point is, in our culture we are taught from an extremely young age and then indoctrinated into adulthood that there is only ONE WAY to prevent and treat illness and disease, and that is to vaccinate fully and on the CDC recommended schedule.